dfinity/motoko/doc/md/base/HashMap.md

 Returns an iterator over the key value pairs in this `HashMap`.
 Does _not_ modify the `HashMap`.
-An imperative HashMap with a minimal object-oriented interface.
-Maps keys of type `K` to values of type `V`.

 ## Function `clone`
 ``` motoko no-repl